Oxnard Klan Riot of 1978: Skirmish and protests

-In the early afternoon, a crowd of hundreds of PLP/CAR counter-protesters gathered outside of the community center where the Klan would be screening Birth of A Nation.
+In the early afternoon, a crowd of hundreds of PLP/CAR counter-protesters gathered outside of the community center where the Klan would be screening The Birth of a Nation.
 According to police on the ground, the crowd of counter-protesters was described as "mostly Mexican-Americans" as well as there being a more moderate NAACP-led crowd.

 At approximately 1:30 in the afternoon, the Klansmen charged into the community center.
 It was at this point where they were met by PLP and CAR demonstrators.
 The demonstrators used various weapons such as "dirt-clods, sticks, unopened soda-pop cans, and steel pipes wrapped in newspaper".
 Demonstrators and the Klansmen were "forcibly separated" by the Oxnard policemen by the doors and at the windows outside of the community center, much of which had sustained surface damage (broken windows).
 While the police were not fully collaborating the Klan, their initial mission of peacekeeping meant protecting the Klan's event.
 At this time, the demonstrators combatted the police using the aforementioned mentioned tactics, and police on the scene were "outnumbered 150-200 to 9".
-Many of the demonstrators, while in combat, were chanting "Death to the klan, kill the klan, kill the klan and the klan cops; we have done it before and we'll do it again".
+Many of the demonstrators, while in combat, were chanting "Death to the Klan, kill the Klan, kill the Klan and the Klan cops; we have done it before and we'll do it again".

 After the scene of combat, the more militant demonstrators returned to the original protest and a "seemingly peaceful" protest continued until about 3:15.
 Around this time, an effigy of a Klansman was burned at the demonstration, and by 3:42, the Oxnard Police declared the protest as an unlawful assembly.
 Police ordered the protesters to disperse six times (in English and Spanish) but to no avail.
-Protestors jeered at the Police in response, to the cheering enthusiasm of the residents, many of whom congregated on 9th St.
+Protestors jeered at the police in response, to the cheering enthusiasm of the residents, many of whom congregated on 9th St.

 At 4:00, fifty Oxnard Police and the Ventura County Sheriffs broke up the demonstration and several of the demonstrators were arrested.